 To encourage you to give these KS2 maths investigations a go, we’ll first look at the benefits and principles of introducing them for your reasoning and problem solving at Year 5 and Year 6, we’ll then give you some ideas for how you can create these maths investigations for the rest of KS2 yourself.

 We guarantee you’ll see your pupils’ reasoning and problems solving skills improve!

-Our KS2 Topical Maths Investigations Involve Pupils In Talking And Reasoning About Maths
+KS2 Maths Investigations Involve Pupils In Talking And Reasoning About Maths

 Getting pupils to verbalise their numerical reasoning has a knock-on effect on pupils’ overall reasoning skills, which is why the core element of our 1-to-1 tuition catch up programme is verbal reasoning; asking pupils to explain not just what they’re doing, but why they’re doing it.